PlutoSolutions/Abyss/README.md

 </div>

 1. Download package.zip from the [releases page](https://github.com/PlutoSolutions/Abyss/releases)
-0. Put everything into your .minecraft/mods folder
+0. Put everything into your .minecraft/mods folder (NOT .minecraft/mods/1.12.2)
 0. Start the game

 <div align="center">

-If the crack fails to load and rocket drm shits out some string errors then your java is shit (download proper one from [here](https://java.com/en/download/))
+If the crack fails to load and rocket drm shits out some string errors then your java is shit

+(download proper one from [here](https://java.com/en/download/))

 # [ issues ]